 Welcome to the Hell Hole Hundred, an ultimate test of endurance and determination set against the picturesque backdrop of the Jericho Horse Trail within the Francis Marion National Forest.
 This challenging race offers distances ranging from 10k to an awe-inspiring 100 miles, ensuring there’s a challenge suitable for every level of runner.

-This race takes place in the beautiful but HOT swamps of South Carolina in June.
+This race takes place in the beautiful but HOT swamps within the Francis Marion National Forest located outside Charleston, South Carolina.
 The heat and humidity are no joke this time of year.
 If you’re looking for a summer race that will push you to your limits—you’ve found it.

 Primitive Camping is available the night before the race until the race is over.
 Be aware that there are no water/electric hookups and this is not an official “campground” with mapped out sites.
 Most people set up a tent next to their vehicle on the side of the road (it’s a dead end road heading back to the trailhead) heading back to the trail or in the woods.
 Porta potties will be available on site.